Beathelan/LiveArmoryQR/README.md

 ## Installation

-### CurseForge
+### CurseForge - Website

 1. Browse to the [CurseForge project page](https://www.curseforge.com/wow/addons/livearmoryqr)
-2. Press `Install` and complete the process on your CurseForge app as usual.
+2. Press `Install` and complete the process on your CurseForge app as usual

-Note: if you're trying to find the addon from the CurseForge app's "Browse" tab, it will not come up in the search results.
-We're working with their support team to address this.
-Apologies about the inconvenience!
+### CurseForge - App

+1. Open your CurseForge app, select the World of Warcraft tab and make sure that the option "Classic" is selected from the dropdown on the right
+2. Search for `Live Armory QR`
+3. Press `Install` on the addon named "Live Armory QR"

 ### Manual